KirillRyrm/Factors-of-success-in-abstract-theoretical-course/README.md

-# Factors-of-success-in-abstract-theoretical-course

-# Student Engagement & Grade Prediction — ML Analysis
+# Factors of success in abstract theoretical course — ML Analysis

 A machine learning project analyzing student engagement patterns in an online university course and predicting final grades based on activity data.
 The dataset spans two years of the same course (Year A and Year B), enabling cross-year comparison of behavioral patterns and model performance.